-2.You always apply with CV and motivation.
-Limit your CV to 2 A4's and write down both Soft skills and Hard skills.
-Soft skills are qualities in the field of collaboration, Agile working and time management.
+2. Always apply with a CV and motivation.
+Limit your CV to 2 A4's and write down both soft skills and hard skills.
+Soft skills are qualities in the area of cooperation, Agile working and time management.
 Hard skills are more focused on computer skills, such as Excel and Office.

 6. Be on time.
 Preferably a little early.
 This not only makes a punctual impression, it also gives you the opportunity to get used to the new environment.

-Language has been created by (continuing to) develop.
-Every hundred to a thousand years, a language is developing into a country and the culture of a country.
-But also under the influence of political policy; For example, is there money and attention for multilingual education?
-And sometimes something surprising happens in the language area.
-In 2016, the Frisian dialect officially settled on the map, a Ameland dictionary (Amel other Woa'deboek) came out and the importance of language is increasingly linked to writing language in the last 500 years.
+Language has come into being by (continuing) to develop.
+Every hundred to a thousand years, a language develops along with a country and its culture.
+But also under the influence of political policy; for example, is there money and attention for multilingual education?
+And sometimes something surprising happens in the field of language.
+For example, in 2016, the Frisian dialect officially established itself on the map, an Ameland dictionary (Amelander Woa'deboek) was published and, over the past 500 years, the importance of language has been increasingly linked to written language.

 Language changes, language shifts

-What are you saying now?
+What are you saying?

-Update Your language skills!
+Update your language skills!

-And that is a good thing, but since it is not yet standard to write the way you hear it and the way you talk to each other on the street, it is certainly useful to keep your knowledge up to date for the time being.
-For example with a course Course or free webinar from Learnit Training.
+And that is a good thing, but since it is not yet standard to write the way you hear it and the way you talk to each other in the street, it is certainly useful to keep your knowledge up to date for the time being.
+For example with a course or free webinar from Learnit Training.